 F1 2024 Italian Grand Prix weather forecast - latest today from Monza

-Here's what the weather forecast will look like during the 2024 Italian Grand Prix at Autodromo Nazionale Monza.
+Here's what the weather forecast looks like during the 2024 Italian Grand Prix at Autodromo Nazionale Monza.

-Last weekend's Dutch GP saw Lando Norris secure a dominant victory over home favorite Max Verstappen, leading by 22.896sec come the checkered flag.
+Last weekend's Dutch GP saw Lando Norris claim a dominant victory, outpacing home hero Max Verstappen by a significant margin of 22.896 seconds.

-READ MORE: F1 Results Today: Championship race SHIFTS as Verstappen destroyed at home
+F1 HEADLINES: Italian Grand Prix rocked by early CRASH as Mercedes announce driver replacement

+READ MORE: F1 staff go on STRIKE as team blindsided by Italian GP protest

 This marked the Briton's second career win following his triumph in Miami earlier this season, while Verstappen has now gone five straight races without tasting victory.